stueyG1t/CMALT-Stuart/index.md

 ### 3a: Understanding and Engaging with Legislation

 A key legislative consideration in my role is the handling of student data and analytics, particularly as it relates to personalised learning and diagnostic tools.
-For example, the Digital Backpack project collects learner confidence data through a SCORM-based diagnostic, which only stored in a university approved system (Moodle).
+For example, the Digital Backpack project collects learner confidence data through a SCORM-based diagnostic, which is stored only in a university-approved system (Moodle).
 While we did not liaise directly with the Data Protection Office, we followed the university’s published data protection guidance closely and applied best practice under GDPR.
 One of our key principles is that we do not collect or retain any data that is not needed.
 All diagnostic data remains within Moodle, which has already been assessed and approved by the university.
 Students are invited to download a PDF of their results for personal use, but this is not retained on our systems, and the data disappears after download.

 Although the data collected is low-risk, we recognise the sensitivity of confidence scores and have been careful to ensure that the platform and associated processes align with policy frameworks.
 This approach reflects our belief in privacy by design and data minimisation.